albertoventurini/graphdb-intellij-plugin/README.md

 Please follow the instructions at [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) in order to do that.

-After that, the plugin can be built with a simple Gradle command:
+After that, the plugin can be built with the following Gradle command:

 ```shell
 ./gradlew :graph-database-plugin:buildPlugin